Search for W$\gamma$ resonances in proton-proton collisions at $\sqrt{s} =$ 13 TeV using hadronic decays of Lorentz-boosted W bosons: Abstract

 \section{Abstract}

 { A search for \Wg resonances in the mass range between 0.7 and 6.0\TeV is presented.
 The \PW boson is reconstructed via its hadronic decays, with the final-state products forming a single large-radius jet, owing to a high Lorentz boost of the \PW boson.
 The search is based on proton-proton collision data at $\sqrt{s} = 13\TeV$, corresponding to an integrated luminosity of 137\fbinv, collected with the CMS detector at the LHC in 2016--2018.
 The \Wg mass spectrum is parameterized with a smoothly falling background function and examined for the presence of resonance-like signals.
 No significant excess above the predicted background is observed.
 Model-specific upper limits at 95\% confidence level on the product of the cross section and branching fraction to the \Wg channel are set.
 Limits for narrow resonances and for resonances with an intrinsic width equal to 5\% of their mass, for spin-0 and spin-1 hypotheses, range between 0.17\unit{fb} at 6.0\TeV and 55\unit{fb} at 0.7\TeV.
-These are the most restrictive limits to date on the existence of such resonances.
-In specific narrow-resonance benchmark models, heavy scalar (vector) triplet resonances with masses between 0.75 (1.15) and 1.40 (1.36)\TeV are excluded for a range of model parameters.
+These are the most restrictive limits to date on the existence of such resonances over a large range of probed masses.
+In specific heavy scalar (vector) triplet benchmark models, narrow resonances with masses between 0.75 (1.15) and 1.40 (1.36) TeV are excluded for a range of model parameters.
 Model-independent limits on the product of the cross section, signal acceptance, and branching fraction to the \Wg channel are set for minimum \Wg mass thresholds between 1.5 and 8.0\TeV.}

 { pdfauthor={CMS Collaboration}, pdftitle={Search for Wgamma resonances in proton-proton collisions at sqrt(s)= 13 TeV using hadronic decays of Lorentz-boosted W bosons}, pdfsubject={CMS}, pdfkeywords={CMS, Wgamma resonances, BSM particles}}